The independent resource on global security

 -

-As military applications of AI revolutionize military operations and regulatory discussions gain momentum in the United Nations and other global forums, this two-day training programme aims to address knowledge gaps and contribute to the advancement of policy processes.
+As military applications of AI revolutionize military operations and regulatory discussions gain momentum in the United Nations and other global forums, this two-day training programme aimed to address knowledge gaps and contribute to the advancement of policy processes.

-The short course is open to policymakers, legal advisors, diplomats and other individuals interested in the development, use, governance and adjudication of AI-enabled military technologies.
+The short course was open to policymakers, legal advisors, diplomats and other individuals interested in the development, use, governance and adjudication of AI-enabled military technologies.

 Event contact (SIPRI)